Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-closed-loop-steppers.md

 ![](/_images/_lmmk2/_add-ons/_clsm-upgrade/lmk2_clsm_upgrade-ymotorplug.jpg){.align-center .size-medium}

 Reinstall the acrylic face plate of the SLB-EXT onto the enclosure.
 Tighten the thumb screw by hand.
-Plug the green connector of the E-stop cable into the port labelled E-stop on the right side of the controller, and the other side of the cable into the E-stop.
+Plug the green connector of the E-stop cable into the port labelled E-stop on the left side of the controller, and the other side of the cable into the E-stop.

-**Insert Pic Here**

 Plug the green connector of the 48V power supply into the port labelled Power & plug the power supply into a 110V outlet.

-**Insert Pic Here**
+You can now flip the ON/OFF switch to power up your new board!

 ## Software Changes

+Once your setup is complete and everything is secure and plugged into the SLB EXT, we will need to adjust two items:

+- the motor speed in your sending software
+- the direction of homing (We are now going to the back left corner by default)

-Once your setup is complete and everything is secure and plugged into the SLB EXT, we will need to adjust the motor speed in your sending software.
-Simply download this macro and run it in gSender, and your settings will automatically update!
-You can click on the link below to go to a google folder and download the file.
+You can tweak these settings manually, or, you can use our Macro instead!
+Simply download this macro and run it in gSender, and your settings will automatically update.
+You can click on the link below to go to a google folder and download the file (**lmk2_clsm_macro.json**).

 [Closed Loop Stepper Motor Macro](https://drive.google.com/drive/folders/1cCXB1dCWpowHjJuEUF3RIYLrTxjNG10j?usp=sharing){.align-center}